DjangoGirls/organizer-manual/sponsors/README.md

 ## GitHub sponsorship

 GitHub can sponsor one Django Girls workshop per city with a 500$ grant.
 Before applying, you need to check if an event already happened in your city and if they received money from GitHub (check their sponsors section).
 If your event is the first in your city or if the previous ones didn't receive sponsoring from GitHub, you can apply.
-To do this, follow the instruction bellow.
+To do this, follow the instructions bellow.

 ### For event happening in the US:

-Use those instructions only if your event is happening in the US.
+Use those instructions **only if** your event is happening in the US or if you will receive GitHub grant on a US bank account.

 At least one month before your event: